golubitsky/wake-word-app/README.md

 - [Project definition](https://docs.google.com/document/d/1OT4Ia46U7MTkquMIEYaLrGxiw7zxvn0Db_ogwX9X0kw/edit)
 - [How to work on your Capstone](https://docs.google.com/document/d/1h-XXeTrYdn_SWidsiF9iBrdtkksXJJjm-TYWXep74fE/edit)

+## Questions

+- What will the features be?
+- Can we train just a yes/no classifier as a baseline?

 ## Papers

-For existing papers on the subject of wake word detection, see [papers.md](papers.md).
+For existing papers on the subject of wake word detection, see [papers.md](papers.md) (with notes).

 ## Datasets